H4HWV2011/msjarvis-public-docs/thesis/33-spiritual-root-and-mother-carrie.md

 The spiritual framing is also reflected in how memory and spatial structures are used:

 - Thematic collections:
-  - Certain memory collections concentrate material about heritage, place-based identity, and cooperative efforts, and are given greater prominence when spiritual modes are active.
+  - Certain memory collections concentrate material about heritage, place-based identity, cooperative efforts, and selected texts from major world traditions, and are given greater prominence when spiritual modes are active.
 - Spatial focus:
   - Geospatial layers highlighting particular regions or communities can be prioritized in retrieval when relevant modes are enabled.
 - Long-term anchors: